Alaina Bergsma

-Alaina Bergsma (born March 30, 1990) is an American volleyball player.
-She is 1.90 m tall and plays the position of hitter.
+Alaina Bergsma (born March 30, 1990) is an American former volleyball player.
+She is 1.90 m tall and played the position of hitter.
 She was on the United States women's national volleyball team.

-Career
+College

-During her college career, Bergsma won the 2009 All-West Coast Conference Team and Freshman of the Year, 2010 All-Pac-10 Honorable Mention, 2011 AVCA Third-Team All-American, 2011 All-Pac-12/Region First Team and during the 2012 season, the AVCA National Player of the Year, Pac-12 Player of the Year, AVCA First-Team All-American, All-Pac-12/Region First Team and the Capital One Third-Team Academic All-American.
+During her college career at the University of Oregon, Bergsma won the 2009 All-West Coast Conference Team and was Freshman of the Year.
+In 2010, she was an All-Pac-10 Honorable Mention.
+In 2011, she was selected as an AVCA Third-Team All-American and to the All-Pac-12/Region First Team.

+During the 2012 season, she was the AVCA National Player of the Year, Pac-12 Player of the Year, AVCA First-Team All-American, All-Pac-12/Region First Team and the Capital One Third-Team Academic All-American.

-While at Oregon, she won the Honda Sports Award as the nation's best collegiate female volleyball player in 2013.
+Bergsma won the Honda Sports Award as the nation's best collegiate female volleyball player in 2013.

+Club volleyball

 Bergsma won the 2014 Philippine Superliga Grand Prix Finals Most Valuable Player award and the Superliga crown.

 She joined the Korean V-League club Daejeon KGC for the 2016/17 season. and helped Daejeon to the silver medal in the Korean Cup.
-She scored 55 points in the Korean League second semifinal match against IBK Altos, scoring 50 points in attack and 5 blocks, tying as the third major total points ever recorded.
+She scored 55 points in the Korean League second semifinal match against IBK Altos, scoring 50 points in attack and five blocks, tying as the third major total points ever recorded.
 Her team lost the semifinal 2-3 to IBK and settled with the bronze medal.
 In May 2017 she renewed her contract with Daejeon.

-Personal
+Personal life

-Bergsma went to University of Oregon and studied sports business.
-In 2012, she won the Miss Oregon USA pageant and represented Oregon in Miss USA 2012, she did not place and was awarded Miss Photogenic.
+Bergsma studied sports business in college.
+In 2012, she won the Miss Oregon USA pageant and represented Oregon in Miss USA 2012, where she did not place but was awarded "Miss Photogenic".